 Fixing a cracked shower basin doesn’t need to be an expensive repair job.
 Before you think about calling out a handyman or replacing the unit outright, have a read of our DIY guide on how to fix the shower tray yourself.
 Please note that Protectakote will adhere to acrylic and most other plastics but will not adhere to Polypropylene or Polyethylene.
 We recommend using Protectakote WB when overpainting but please note that because it is water based it needs a minimum application temperature of 10°C.

-Seal the crack
+Seal the Crack

 If the crack in your shower basin has created an uneven surface or a hole where water can leak, it’s crucial to seal the area properly to prevent further damage.
 This can be done with a plastic repair kit such as Plast-aid, to fill in the gaps and smooth over the surface.